Manaveda

 The second Manaveda (Ruling period 1658-1662 AD) Asvati Tirunal Manaveda is the one who destroyed the power of the Portuguese with the help of Dutch.
 He reinstated the Mutta Tavali Prince on the throne of Cochin.

 As he was a patron of letters, Melpathur Narayana Bhattathiri was quite probably a friend of him.

 Early life

-He was born to the royal family of the Zamorin Rajas of Calicut in 1585.
+He was born to the royal family of the Zamorin Rajas of Kozhikode in 1585.

 Though much is not known about parents and childhood, it is said he had education from Anayath Krishna pisharody and Desamangalath varrier.
 He grew up into a poetic genius and a farsighted ruler.

 Contributions

 Only two of his books are available now - Krishnanattam (text is also called Krishnageethi) and Purva bharatha chambu, both written in Sanskrit.
 The later was completed in A.D 1643, 10 years before Krishnanattam.
 His other books are believed to be destroyed in the fire which gutted Zamorin palace when Hyderali of Mysore attacked in 1766.